humanlyhuman/torzu/README.md

  - push some bigger updates from my private upstream whenever I feel like (no promises)
  - NOT publish releases.
 If someone feels like publishing builds they should feel free to do that
  - NOT offer support in any way
+ - accept pull requests as long as they are of reasonable quality

-Again, thanks to everyone who has supported me in any way (even by creating bug reports), I really appreciate it.
+Again, thanks to everyone who has supported my efforts so far in any way (even by creating bug reports), I really appreciate it.

 ## Compatibility